The Historic Monuments of Ancient Nara

 The most obvious reason to visit Nara is in order to see the Great Buddha at Todaiji Temple.
 But there are more things to see, including numerous majestic old temples and a gorgeous National Museum.
 The town itself is nice enough, and on the outskirts around the temples and shrines there is a lot of green arkland with tame deer wandering around.

-How to get to the monuments of Ancient Nara?
+How to get to the historic monuments of Ancient Nara?

-By train from Kyoto or Osaka, Nara can be visited in a day trip.
+By train from Kyoto or Osaka, it is easy to visit Nara in a day trip.
 If you want to visit all eight different UNESCO heritage sites, you would need two days.
+A good idea is to combine the Nara sights with the nearby sites of the even more ancient Asuka civilisation.

 Leave a Reply